antarctica/bas-api-guidelines/api-guidelines.md

 > This is the ninth GDS Design Principle and echoed below for convenience.

 > "Wherever possible we should use the same language and the same design patterns â€” this helps people get familiar with our services.
-But, when this isnâ€™t possible, we should make sure our underlying approach is consistent.
-So our users will have a reasonable chance of guessing what theyâ€™re supposed to do.
+But, when this isn't possible, we should make sure our underlying approach is consistent.
+So our users will have a reasonable chance of guessing what they're supposed to do.

-> This isnâ€™t a straitjacket or a rule book.
-We canâ€™t build great services by rote.
-We canâ€™t imagine every scenario and write rules for it.
+> This isn't a straitjacket or a rule book.
+We can't build great services by rote.
+We can't imagine every scenario and write rules for it.
 Every circumstance is different and should be addressed on its own terms.
 What unites things, therefore, should be a consistent approach â€” one that users will hopefully come to understand and trust â€” even as we move into new digital spaces."

 > Wherever possible APIs should use consistent terminology and meaning, including field names, actions, etc. Wherever possible these should be commonly used terms used elsewhere.